 The best way to travel from the airport to the city is by Maglev train – a magnetic levitation train.
 A single ticket costs 50 yuan, while a return ticket costs 80 yuan and it is valid for one week.
 The 19km journey takes 7m 20s as the train travels at the maximum speed of 431km/h.
 It is the only such train in the world and it’s a fantastic experience.
 However, the train travels at this speed between 9am-10.45am and between 3pm–4.45pm only.
 At other times, the journey to and from the airport is at what feels as much slower 300km/h.
 In addition to the excitement because of the speed that most people have never experienced in their lives, transfer from the airport is fast and stress free.

-The train arrives to Longyang Road station which is also in the Pudong area and from where there are connecting metro lines to other parts of the city.
+The train arrives to Longyang Road station, which is also in the Pudong area and from where there are connecting metro lines to other parts of the city.

 – Nanjing Road – is the main pedestrian shopping street in Shanghai.
 You will not see many restaurants on Nanjing Road, but there is an abundance of them in side streets.
-You can also find some interesting restaurants in the Shanghai First Foodhall, they are on the 2nd floor, the basement and the 1st floor are a department store that sells various Chinese product, all very colourful and interesting to see.
-The Shanghai First Foodhall is in the part of Nanjing Road closer to People’s Square.
+You can also find some interesting restaurants in the Shanghai First Foodhall, they are on the 2nd floor, the basement and the 1st floor are a department store that sells various Chinese product.
+It’s all very colourful and interesting to see.
+The Shanghai First Foodhall is in a part of Nanjing Road closer to People’s Square.

-If you start at People’s Square and you walk all the way along Nanjing Road, you will arrive to the breath-taking Bund, a waterfront area with spectacular views across the Huangpu river onto the famous Shanghai skyline – the modern skyscrapers of Lujiazui.
+If you start at People’s Square and you walk all the way along Nanjing Road, you will arrive to the breath-taking Bund, a waterfront area with spectacular views across the Huangpu river, onto the famous Shanghai skyline – the modern skyscrapers of Lujiazui.
 It stretches 1.6 km along the bank of the Huangpu River and it contains many historical buildings that once housed numerous banks and trading houses.
 The government restored it for the Expo 2010 Exhibition and reopened it to the public in March 2010.

 Other interesting things to see in Shanghai are:

 – Yu Garden – an extensive Chinese garden built in 1577 that features Ming dynasty pavilions, ponds, rockeries and arched bridges.
 It’s a very beautiful and atmospheric garden and it should be on every visitor’s list.
 The surrounding area is also very interesting with shops, restaurants and markets.
-The City God Temple is close by and worth a visit.
+The City God Temple is close by and it’s worth a visit.

-All in all, I would say that 2, maximum 3 days, are more than enough for Shanghai.
-Shanghai does not have monumental historical sites like Beijing where you need a full day to visit each of them.
-Rather, Shanghai itself is a monumental and impressive combination of old and new.
+All in all, I would say that two, maximum three days, are more than enough for Shanghai.
+Shanghai doesn’t have monumental historical sites like Beijing, where you need a full day to visit each of them.
+Rather, Shanghai itself is monumental and also an impressive combination of old and new.